Health & Safety Executive (HSE)

 - Do vehicle routes have sharp or blind bends/corners?
 Are they wide enough and properly maintained?
 Who plans all this?
 Who checks all this?

-- Are all FLT drivers trained, certified and regularly monitored?
+- Are all Fork Lift Truck drivers trained, certified and regularly monitored?

 - Do all vehicles and trailers have effective service and parking brakes and are there clear instructions on how and when to apply them?

-- Have you considered alarms that sound if the handbrake is left off?
-Several drivers are killed every year simply because their vehicles move off when the handbrake is left off when parked.
+- Could alarms be considered that sound if the handbrake is left off?
+Several drivers are killed each year because their vehicles move off when the handbrake is not engaged when parked.

-- Are all drivers experienced and do you test them to check their competence?
+- Are all drivers experienced and tested to check their competence?

 - Are stabilisers always used when operating lorry-mounted cranes?